 Access to quality medical care in rural areas of Georgia has always been a challenge.
 Roper Corporation’s unique onsite Wellness Medical Center provides full-service medical care to employees and their families, filling a healthcare gap that Georgia’s State Office of Rural Health (SORH) is working hard to reduce.

 With the convenience and ease of scheduling same-day appointments, employees and their family members visited the clinic 32,360 times in 2019.
 Patients of the Wellness Center benefit from nutrition counseling, smoking cessation support, and chronic condition management.
-One of the Wellness Center’s current focus is reducing the high risk of blood pressure by increasing early intervention, conducting individual telephonic outreach and working to identify employees who are being followed by an outside provider.
+One of the Wellness Center’s current focuses is reducing the high risk of blood pressure by increasing early intervention, conducting individual telephonic outreach, and working to identify employees who are being followed by an outside provider.